Vilde Lockert

-Vilde Lockert (born April 28, 1970), is a musician and currently vocalist and lyrics-writer for Magenta.
-She has done guest vocals for Apoptygma Berzerk, Arcturus, Fleurety as well as being vocalist in Vandalist Virgin and Femme Brutale.
+Vilde Lockert (née Lockert Aas) (born April 28, 1970), is a Norwegian musician, singer, lyricist, and writer.

+Since 1995, she's the vocalist and lyricist for the industrial rock-duo Magenta.

+She has also done vocals and lyrics for Apoptygma Berzerk, Vandalist Virgin, and Femme Brutale, and guest vocals for Arcturus and Fleurety.

+Since 2020, she's the editor for the travel magazine "Tid For Tur" (Time For A Trip).
+For nearly twenty years, 1999–2018, she was a book reviewer for the online magazine "Kulturspeilet".

 Personal life

 Vilde Lockert was born in Tromsø, but moved all over Norway due to her father's military career.
 She had a modeling career in the UK and Spain in the early 90s until she moved to Oslo in 1995 and joined Magenta.

+She's married to musician Anders Odden, and the couple share a daughter.